Keyword search: 179 records shown

 Domains: Clinical practice, Professionalism

-The last module in the ageing eye series discusses low vision assessment for elderly patients.
+The last module in the Ageing Eye Series discusses low vision assessment for elderly patients.
 Part two of the module reviews four patient cases.
-For each patient you will see an expert panel discussion and a management plan for reference.
+For each patient, you will see an expert panel discussion and a management plan for reference.

 Topics: Communication, Mental health, Field loss, Depression, Electronic aids, Management plans, Inter-professional, Mobility.